-By law, candidates qualify for the CEP by raising a certain number of qualifying contributions (QCs), which must come from individual donors.
-Individual QC amounts may range from \$5 to \$250, but state law also requires SEEC to adjust the maximum individual QC amount for inflation.
-For the 2024 election the inflation-adjusted maximum was \$320.
+State law requires SEEC to adjust the maximum individual QC amount and the aggregate contribution amounts for inflation.
+For the 2024 election, the inflation-adjusted QC maximum was \$320.
 In practice, candidates may obtain QCs before these adjustments occur, but the candidates are limited to collecting the statutory maximum of \$250 until the adjustment goes into effect.

-The bill requires that starting December 30, 2025, the adjusted individual QC amount continue to apply until SEEC makes its next inflationary adjustment.
-It also specifies that if the maximum amount would be lower after being adjusted for inflation, the adjustment must be ignored, and the maximum from the immediately preceding adjustment must be maintained.
+The bill requires that starting December 15, 2025, the adjusted individual QC amount continue to apply until SEEC makes its next inflationary adjustment.
+It also specifies that if the maximum QC amount would be lower after being adjusted for inflation, the adjustment must not take effect, and the maximum from the immediately preceding adjustment must be maintained.

-Additionally, under current law, SEEC must (1) publish the adjusted amounts by January 15 in the year of the applicable election and (2) base the adjusted amounts on inflationary changes from January 1 in a specified year through December 31 in the year before the adjustment must be made (e.g., through December 31, 2023, for the 2024 election).
+Additionally, under current law, SEEC must (1) publish the adjusted QC and aggregate contribution amounts by January 15 in the year of the applicable election and (2) base the adjusted amounts on inflationary changes from January 1 in a specified year through December 31 in the year before the adjustment must be made (e.g., through December 31, 2023, for the 2024 election).

-Starting January 1, 2026, the bill shifts these dates back 16 days and requires SEEC to publish the adjusted amounts by December 30 in the applicable year and base them on inflationary changes between December 16 of the year before the adjustment to December 15 of the adjustment year.
+Starting with the 2026 elections for legislative offices and the 2030 elections for statewide offices, the bill shifts these dates back 16 days and requires SEEC to publish the adjusted QC and aggregate contribution amounts by December 15 in the applicable year and base them on inflationary changes between December 1, 2016, to November 30 of the adjustment year.